 Head of Junior Prep's welcome

 In the spirit of 'making thinking visible', the classroom environment reflects progressive approaches to teaching and learning, with fantasy and fun being an integral part of the architecture.
-We have colourful and purposefully designed spaces, a treehouse and slide, nest area to rest in the Media Centre and adventure playgrounds that weave in and out of different spaces for the girls to explore and to move freely.
+We have colourful and purposefully designed spaces e.g. a treehouse with a slide and nest area (in which toread) in the Media Centre and adventure playgrounds that weave in and out of different spaces for the girls to explore and to move freely.
 The environment supports working in groups co-operatively and learning using a large variety of both concrete and technical apparatus.
-Both the style of the building and the atmosphere that has been created ensure that the girls find that every day is a new opportunity to fulfil this quotation from Anne Landers: 'It is not what you do for your children, but what you have taught them to do for themselves, that will make them successful human beings.'
+Both the style of the building and the atmosphere that has been created ensure that the girls find that every day is a new opportunity to fulfil the following quotation from Anne Landers: 'It is not what you do for your children, but what you have taught them to do for themselves that will make them successful human beings.'